I know. S’mores BARS!

-- Add melted coconut oil, starting with 5 Tbsp (75 g), and pulse to combine.
+- Add melted coconut oil (5 Tbsp or 75 ml as original recipe is written // adjust if altering batch size) and pulse to combine.
 This should form a loose dough when squeezed between two fingers.
 Add more if it's too dry.

 - Add chopped pecans and pulse a few more times to combine - you want a little texture here so leave a little chunky.

 - Transfer mixture to parchment-lined baking sheet and spread evenly.
 Then place parchment paper on top and use a flat-bottomed object, such as a drinking glass, to press down firmly until it’s evenly distributed and well packed.